Postural Orthostatic Tachycardia Syndrome: What Athletic Trainers Need to Know

 Scott Cheatham, PhD, DPT, PT, OCS, ATC, CSCS

-Dr. Cheatham is a national presenter for various organizations and has authored over 120 peer reviewed publications, textbook chapters, and several home study courses on the topics of sports medicine, orthopedics, and health & fitness.
-He is the co-editor and contributing author of the textbook titled Orthopedic Management of the Hip and Pelvis.
-Dr. Cheatham’s professional responsibilities include being on the editorial board for the Journal of Sport Rehabilitation, Journal of the Canadian Chiropractic Association, and NSCA Personal Training Quarterly.
-He is also a manuscript reviewer for several other peer reviewed journals.
+Dr. Cheatham is a national presenter for various organizations and has authored over 200 peer reviewed publications, textbook chapters, conference/seminar presentations, and home study courses on the topics of sports medicine, orthopedics, and health & fitness.
+Dr. Cheatham is the co-editor-in-chief for the Journal of Fitness, Wellness, and part of the editorial board for the Journal of Sport Rehabilitation.

 Components visible upon registration.